cleolotta/fair-and-private-lm/README.md

 The aim of the work was to investigate the influence of debiasing on leakage and the influence of differential privacy on gender bias in GPT-2.
 The repository is divided as follows:

-#### bias-evaluation
+### bias-evaluation
-contains the code to evaluate the models for bias.
+This folder contains the code to evaluate the models for bias.
 The frameworks are SEAT (May et al., 2019), StereoSet (Nadeem et al.,) and BEC-Pro (Bartl et al., 2020).
 ##### Sources
 SEAT:
 @article{may2019measuring,